*Applications are now closed.*

 PSP is a three-year commitment from DOJ to deliver no-cost customized site-specific training and technical assistance (TTA).
 PSP is not a grant program, and participating law enforcement agencies do not receive direct funding through this initiative.
 Agencies benefit from interacting with PSP network participants, learning from leading practitioners and academics, and accessing the many violence reduction tools and resources available to the sites.
 Please visit the PSP website at nationalpublicsafetypartnership.org to learn more about the initiative.

 In 2023, DOJ will review potential candidates to join PSP.
 Interested jurisdictions should complete the TTA Request Form and Statement of Interest (application).
-Jurisdictions should also complete the Violent Crime Reduction Self- Assessment Tool.
+Jurisdictions are encouraged to complete the Violent Crime Reduction Self- Assessment Tool.
+The assessment is optional and not required to submit your application for consideration.
 The PSP team will be notified once you submit your responses.
 (Results from this assessment will be reviewed by DOJ representatives.)
 The Violent Crime Reduction Operations Guide is also recommended for you to review.
 In consultation with U.S. Attorneys and DOJ law enforcement partners, sites will be selected through a quantitative and qualitative evaluation process.
 This process will consider, at a minimum, whether a jurisdiction:

 - Has violent crime rates well above the national average.